Today I’m going to talk about the Three P’s of writing…and no, they aren’t Pancakes, PJs and Procrastination (totally should be though, right?).

 Patience also refers to how long you have to wait when you submit your work to reviewers.
 These people usually have a long list of books to read before they get to yours and hounding them isn’t a good idea.
 So you have to wait.

-Not to mention if you submit your manuscript to a publishing editors (if you are going through traditional publishing that is) or are trying to secure an agent.
+Not to mention if you submit your manuscript to a Publishing House (if you are going through traditional publishing that is) or are trying to secure an agent.

 If you came into writing as a way to make a quick buck or to fling out a quickly penned story, then I think you’re in the wrong business.